bakerag1/whiskey-row-brew-club/site/content/ghosts-of-the-west/_index.md

 * Open only to current residents of Arizona
 * For each beer entered, submit two twelve-ounce crown cap bottles, with no labels or cap markings with the entry label rubber-banded to each bottle.
 * Limit 5 entries per brewer
-* Limit 1 entry per subcategory
+* Limit 1 entry per brewer per subcategory

 [Register on BAP](https://beerawardsplatform.com/ghosts-of-the-west)